splunk/splunk-connect-for-snmp/docs/offline-installation.md

 ## Local machine with internet access
-To install SC4SNMP offline first some packages must be downloaded from github release and then moved to the lab.
+To install SC4SNMP offline first some packages must be downloaded from github release and then moved to the sc4snmp installation server.
 Those packages are:

 - `dependencies-images.tar`
 - `splunk-connect-for-snmp-chart.tar`

-Moreover, SC4SNMP Docker image must be pulled, saved as `.tar` package and then moved to the lab as well.
+Moreover, SC4SNMP Docker image must be pulled, saved as `.tar` package and then moved to the server as well.
 This process requires Docker installed locally.

 Image can be pulled from the following repository: `ghcr.io/splunk/splunk-connect-for-snmp/container:<tag>`.

 Example of docker pull command:

 ```bash
 docker pull ghcr.io/splunk/splunk-connect-for-snmp/container:1.6.2
 ```

 Then save the image.
 Directory where this image will be saved can be specified after `>` sign:

 ```bash
 docker save ghcr.io/splunk/splunk-connect-for-snmp/container:1.6.2 > snmp_image.tar
 ```
-All three packages `snmp_image.tar`, `dependencies-images.tar` and `splunk-connect-for-snmp-chart.tar` must be moved to the laboratory.
+All three packages `snmp_image.tar`, `dependencies-images.tar` and `splunk-connect-for-snmp-chart.tar` must be moved to the sc4snmp installation server.

-## Installation on the lab
+## Installation on the server

-In the lab all of the images must be imported to the microk8s cluster.
+On the server all the images must be imported to the microk8s cluster.
 This can be done with the following command:

 ```bash
 microk8s ctr image import <name_of_tar_image>
 ```

 In case of this installation the following commands must be run:

 ```bash
 microk8s ctr image import dependencies-images.tar
 microk8s ctr image import snmp_image.tar
 ```

 Then create `values.yaml`.
-It's a little different from `values.yaml` used in online installation.
+It's a little different from `values.yaml` used in an online installation.
 The difference are following lines added to prevent automatic image pulling:

 ```yaml
 image:
   pullPolicy: "Never"
 ```

 Example `values.yaml` file:
 ```yaml
 splunk: